Subject lead: Tim Sewards

 PE at Barford St. Peter’s aims to develop the knowledge, skills and capabilities necessary for mental, emotional, social and physical wellbeing in our children now and for their future.
 Physical fitness is an important part of leading a healthier lifestyle.
 It teaches self-discipline and that to be successful you must work hard, show resilience and have the determination to believe that anything can be achieved.

 Our curriculum aims to improve the wellbeing and fitness of all children at Barford St. Peter’s, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
-Within our lessons, children are taught about self-discipline and that to be successful you need to take ownership and responsibility of their own health and fitness.
-Our impact is therefore to motivate children to utilise these underpinning skills in an independent and effective way in order to live happy and healthy lives.
+Within our lessons, children are taught about self-discipline and that, to be successful, you need to take ownership and responsibility of their own health and fitness.
+The impact is more motivated children who utilise these underpinning skills in an independent and effective way in order to live happy and healthy lives.